* * *

 Many media outlets pile onto the “pit bulls are vicious” bandwagon.
 For example, vicious dogs in the news are sometimes reported as pit bulls without verification.
 Understand-A-Bull lists numerous examples of media reports where dogs were incorrectly labeled as pit bulls.
 Some media outlets updated their articles when the errors were pointed out; others simply removed the photos but left the pit bull mentions.

 Not even adoption agencies can get the breed label right.
-A 2009 study at Western University using canine DNA analysis showed that animal professionals themselves mislabel nearly 88 percent of mixed-breed dogs.
+A 2009 study at Western University using canine DNA analysis showed that animal professionals themselves mislabel nearly 88% of mixed-breed dogs.

 The ideal way to label dogs involved in biting attacks isn’t by breed but by relationship: Was the dog a family pet, or was it merely a resident dog that never enjoyed a positive, compassionate relationship with humans and other dogs?
 Had the dog been chained up, left in the heat, abused?